Based in Oakhurst, California

 William Neill, a resident of the Yosemite National Park area since 1977, is a landscape photographer concerned with conveying the deep, spiritual beauty he sees and feels in Nature.
-Neill’s award-winning photography has been widely published in books, magazines, calendars, posters, and his limited-edition prints have been collected and exhibited in museums and galleries nationally, including the Museum of Fine Art Boston, Santa Barbara Museum of Art, The Vernon Collection, and The Polaroid Collection.
+Neill's award-winning photography has been widely published in books, magazines, calendars, posters, and his limited-edition prints have been collected and exhibited in museums and galleries nationally.
 Neill received a BA degree in Environmental Conservation at the University of Colorado.
-In 1995, Neill received the Sierra Club’s Ansel Adams Award for conservation photography.
+In 1995, Neill received the Sierra Club's Ansel Adams Award for conservation photography.

 Neill's assignment and published credits include National Geographic, Smithsonian, Natural History, National Wildlife, Conde Nast Traveler, Gentlemen's Quarterly, Travel and Leisure, Sunset, and Outside magazines.
 Also, he writes a regular column, On Landscape, for Outdoor Photographer magazine.
 His corporate clients have included Sony Japan, Bayer Corporation, Canon USA, Nike, Nikon, The Nature Company, Hewlett Packard, 3M, Sony Music/Classical, UBS Global Asset Management.